Net neutrality: India

 In the year 2018, the Indian Government unanimously approved new regulations supporting net neutrality.
 The regulations are considered to be the "world's strongest" net neutrality rules, guaranteeing free and open Internet for nearly half a billion people, and are expected to help the culture of startups and innovation.
-The only exceptions to the rules are new and emerging services like autonomous driving and tele-medicine, which may require prioritized internet lanes and faster than normal speeds.
+The only exceptions to the rules are new and emerging services like autonomous driving and tele-medicine, which may require prioritized Internet lanes and faster than normal speeds.

 China

-Net neutrality in China is not enforced, and ISPs in China play important roles in regulating the content that is available domestically on the internet.
-There are several ISPs filtering and blocking content at the national level, preventing domestic internet users from accessing certain sites or services or foreign internet users from gaining access to domestic web content.
+Net neutrality in China is not enforced, and ISPs in China play important roles in regulating the content that is available domestically on the Internet.
+There are several ISPs filtering and blocking content at the national level, preventing domestic Internet users from accessing certain sites or services or foreign Internet users from gaining access to domestic web content.
 This filtering technology is referred to as the Great Firewall, or GFW.

 In an article published by the Cambridge University Press, they observed the political environment with net neutrality in China.
-Chinese ISPs have become a way for the country to control and restrict information rather than providing neutral internet content for those who use the internet.
-Unlike countries such as the United States of America, values such as free speech and equality are not even in question when it comes to China's standards of net neutrality.
+Chinese ISPs have become a way for the country to control and restrict information rather than providing neutral Internet content for those who use the Internet.

 Philippines

-Telecommunications providers do not follow net neutrality in the Philippines, the country which spends the most time on the Internet and Social Media per day.
-Telcos offer data package promos that have turned the Philippines into a balkanized commercial splinternet by giving certain free zero-rated data allocations of branded corporate platform services like social media (Facebook, Instagram, Twitter, TikTok), video (YouTube, Netflix, HBO Go), gaming (Mobile Legends, Clash of Clans, PUBG, Call of Duty), shopping (Lazada, Zalora, Shopee), and communications (Zoom, Viber, WhatsApp) - thus steering subscribers towards using the telcos' preferred partnered services.
+Net neutrality in the Philippines is not enforced.
+Mobile Internet providers like Globe Telecom and Smart Communications commonly offer data package promos tied to specific applications, games or websites like Facebook, Instagram, and TikTok.

 In the mid-2010s, Philippine telcos came under fire from the Department of Justice for throttling the bandwidth of subscribers of unlimited data plans if the subscribers exceeded arbitrary data caps imposed by the telcos under a supposed "fair use policy" on their "unlimited" plans.
 Certain adult sites like Pornhub, Redtube, and XTube have also been blocked by some Philippine ISPs at the request of the Philippine National Police to the National Telecommunications Commission, even without the necessary court orders required by the Supreme Court of the Philippines.